WonderificEntertainment/CCtoHou/README.md

 This project is published here to encourage collaboration.

+## Requirements

+1. A character model created using Character Creator v4, exported in FBX format.
+2. SideFX Houdini v20.5 or above.
+The Wrinkle Deformer node added in v20.5 is utilized so prior versions are not supported.

 ## Houdini File Information

 I currently have only a Houdini Indie License, which allows me to produce Limited Commercial use files (`.hiplc`).

-I am seeking sponsorship to acquire a Houdini Commercial License or to collaborate with SideFX to publish this as an unrestricted `.hip` file.
+I am seeking sponsorship to acquire a Houdini Commercial License or to collaborate with SideFX to publish this as an unrestricted `.hip` or `.hda` file.

 ## Setup Instructions

-### Prerequisites

-You will need a character model created using Character Creator v4, exported in FBX format.
+These instructions pertain to the project in it's current state.
+Once it becomes an HDA, you would just connect your Character FBX Import node to the HDA.

 ### Required Character Creator Export Settings